 How can you harness the power of words?

 Because we use word labels to describe how we feel about the different experiences in our life, changing the label can actually alter the way we interpret the experience.
-This how we unleash the power of words.
+This is how we unleash the power of words.
 For example, if we have a wonderful experience that leaves us feeling absolutely overjoyed, but represent that experience by saying, “that was nice” then we minimize the intensity and the joy associate with that experience.

 “Quite simply, what you say is the single biggest factor that determines your happiness.” -Irwin Katsof